The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Obama listened to both sides and brought us all apart.

-Obama has brought us all apart, not together apart.
+Obama has brought us all apart, not together, apart.

-He has come to divide us.
+He has come to divide.

 Have you seen the latest poverty numbers?

-I want to get this uh get this right.
+I want to get this right.

-But it's it's it's incredible.
+But it's incredible.

-Yeah, U.S. poverty on track to post record gain in 2009 by um an AP that's alternately gleeful and concerned.
+Yeah, U.S. poverty on track to post record gain in 2009 by an AP that's alternately gleeful and concerned.

 Gleeful because they might be able to get away with blaming Bush for it, but concerned that Obama might get blamed.

-The number of people in the U.S. who are in poverty is on track for a record increase on Obama's watch, they say, with the ranks of working age poor approaching 1960s levels that led to the national war on poverty.
+The number of people in the U.S. who are in poverty is on track for a record increase on Obama's watch, they say, with the ranks of working-age poor approaching 1960s levels that led to the national war on poverty.

 So we're not unified on 9-11.

-We got protests of the Hamas, we're got people at war with each other in this country over 9-11, and now we've got U.S. poverty on track to post a record gain in 2009, according to census numbers.
+And now we've got U.S. poverty on track to post a record gain in 2009, according to census numbers.

-The recession ravaged first year of Obama's presidency to be released this week, and the demographers find grim or expect grim findings.
+The recession-ravaged first year of Obama's presidency to be released this week, and the demographers find grim or expect grim findings.

-That's the strategic here.
+That's the strategy here.

 They write, it's unfortunate timing for Obama and his party just seven weeks before important elections.